wyhitcs/team-letsencrypt/D1/stakeholders.md

 ##Users

 The client is offered to the users who want to set up Transport Layer Security (TLS) encryption for their web server.
+Now a large number of websites tend to use the service offered by Let's Encrypt, such as Blueboard.cz, Checkdomain and Deep.ch.

 ##Sponsors
 - [Mozilla](https://www.mozilla.org/)